AppFlowy-IO/AppFlowy/doc/ABOUT_APPFLOWY.md

 # About

-AppFlowy is an open-source alternative to Notion and Airtable, a no-code platform for anyone to build apps that suit their needs well.
+AppFlowy is an open-source Notion alternative.
+You are in charge of your data and customizations.

+## Built for teams that need more control and flexibility
+### 100% data control
+* You can host AppFlowy wherever you want; no vendor lock-in.
+### Unlimited customizations
-Design and modify AppFlowy your way, with a single codebase written in Flutter and Rust supporting multiple platforms armed with long-term maintainability.
+* Design and modify AppFlowy your way with an open core codebase.
+### One codebase supporting multiple platforms
+* AppFlowy is built with Flutter and Rust.
+What does this mean?
+Faster development, better native experience, and more reliable performance.

+## Built for individuals who care about data security and mobile experience
-And you have **100%** control of your data.
+### 100% control of your data

-Most workplace SaaS tools are limited in terms of customizations and data control.
-We don't believe that one workplace SaaS solution can fit all companies or individuals not to mention that a glass ceiling on what's possible in the future.
-Our mission is to make it possible for anyone to create apps that suit their needs well.
-Therefore, we are dedicated to creating AppFlowy, a powerful no-code open-source solution.
-This would not only democratize the knowledge of making complex workplace SaaS tools but also enable people and businesses to make beautiful things on their own.
+* Download and install AppFlowy on your local machine.
+You own and control your personal data.
+### Extensively extensible
+* For those with no coding experience, AppFlowy enables you to create apps that suit your needs.
+It's built on a community-driven toolbox, including templates, plugins, themes, and more.
+### Truely native experience
+* Faster, more stable with support for offline mode.
+It's also better integrated with different devices.
+Moreover, AppFlowy enables users to access features and possibilities not available on the web.

+## Community for hackers | Community for creators | Community for builders
+### Let’s democratize the knowledge and wheels of making complex workplace collaboration tools
+* It takes tremendous resources and expertise to build a great collaborative productivity tool.
+Don’t reinvent the wheels, let’s create the best open-source building blocks as infra to power others.
+### We collaboratively create apps that suit others’ needs by developing a versatile toolbox of plugins, templates, and more
+* Join us to build a toolbox that enable anyone to create their own system - play and tweak without a glass ceiling on what’s possible.